Login-based licence management with Tableau Cloud

 I’m using an older version of Desktop or Prep software.
 Can I still use LBLM?

 LBLM is only compatible with versions 2020.1+.
 If you require use of an older version of Desktop or Prep software, please work with your account executive to understand your options.

 Can users with Creators roles activate Desktop or Prep with my organisation’s preferred identity provider?

 Yes!
-The same identity used to log in to the Tableau Server Deployment or Tableau Online site is used to activate Desktop and/or Prep Builder for Creator users; there is no need for users to create a separate Tableau customer account outside of your chosen identity service.
-See Tableau Online authentication or Tableau Server authentication for more detail on available options.
+The same identity used to log in to the Tableau Server Deployment or Tableau Cloud site is used to activate Desktop and/or Prep Builder for Creator users; there is no need for users to create a separate Tableau customer account outside of your chosen identity service.
+See Tableau Cloud authentication or Tableau Server authentication for more detail on available options.